Al-Falah University: Hawala

+Shell companies

-On 18 November 2025, the ED conducted raids in Delhi and the National Capital Region at 25 premises associated with the Al-Falah Group.
+Money laundering via shell companies: On 18 November 2025, the ED conducted raids in Delhi and the National Capital Region at 25 premises associated with the Al-Falah Group.
 As part of the investigation, nine shell firms, all registered to a single address, are being investigated for financial irregularities.
 Numerous risk indicators were discovered, such as minimal salary disbursement through banking channels, a lack of HR records, synchronized incorporation patterns, common contact coordinates across firms, a lack of physical presence or significant utility consumption at declared places of business, a common mobile number and email across multiple companies and accounts, a lack of EPFO/ESIC filings inconsistent with reported scale of operations, overlapping directors and signatories, and weak KYC trails across entities.
 He fraudulently laundered and channeled crores of charitable trust's money to his and his family owned companies accounts through the network of several shell companies registered at the same address.
 The scam is worth over Rs415.10 crore rupees.

+Series of frauds were committed and money was laundered through several shell companies, including the following, all linked to the same company tax registration permanent account number (PAN), and Javed is director of all these companies.
+Using fraudulent means, Javed increased AFU's income 300% over 7 years between fy2018-19 to fy2024-25.